 There is a considerable amount of information required for machine learning model training, which is quite hard to manage.
 To truly realize the potential of AI-based solutions, you have to integrate all possible sources of data.
 That’s why you need to create a unified platform to store, access, manipulate the data.

 Unfortunately, artificial intelligence cannot replace human.
-In particular cases, it still cannot be used without the commitment of operator.
-Especially in construction industry, where each decision or event is based on many external factors and may lead to different consequences.
+In particular cases, we still cannot use it without the commitment of operator.
+Especially in construction industry.
+Since here each decision or event is based on many external factors and may lead to different consequences.

 AI is no longer the future – it’s now and here – in our houses and pockets.